Last updated: March 2026

 - The United Kennel Club (UKC) recognizes the American Pit Bull Terrier.

-- "Colby" refers strictly to lineage.
+- "Colby" refers strictly to lineage, not a distinct breed classification.

 New to pit bull types?
 See our guide on Types of Pit Bulls: Everything You Need to Know.